|Photo: John Raffaghello|

 The picture on the right shows veins throughout the wings.

-These muscles are strong!
-Wings are bilaterally symmetrical in shape and color.
+Thorax muscles are strong.
+The wings are both bilaterally symmetrical in shape and color.

 |Photo: Howard Cheek|

 Butterflies don't fly the same.
-Their wings are built differently and so are their bodies.
+Each species has wings that are built differently and so are their bodies to fly them.
 For example, butterfly wings can be thicker, longer, shorter, angled or rounded.
-The wings of butterflies are relatively flat.
-With all of these creating different dynamics along with the force of gravity, each butterfly will fly differently.
+All of these differences, along with the force of gravity, each butterfly will fly differently.

 Anterior margin (costal margin) is the long edge of wing closest to the head, or forewings are usually thicker giving wings a slight curve in flight.
 The same for their bodies.